gamedev-group/Game/README.md

 As the player climbs the mountain, they will encounter new mechanics, enemies, and gadgets, and the scenery and backgrounds will change to reflect their progress.
 The player must be strategic in their use of resources and careful in their approach to reach the peak of the mountain.

+## Technical Develpoment:
+This is a 2D game which will be developed using Unity Game engine.
+We will roughly have (# of scenes).
+The development language will be C#.
+Overall expected development time of roughly 7 weeks.

+## Expected Audience:
+The expected audience for this game is players from various age groups, but especially those with disabilities as this game shows will and power that the player has throughout the game.
+This game’s target IMDB rating is E.

+## Estimated Development TIme (cost):
+The estimated time for the designing and implementing this game is about 7 weeks.

+Risk Analysis